 Everypony Can See It: It seems all the other Founders were well aware of the attraction between Hurricane and Clover long before they began their relationship.

-Flanderization: Happens In Verse to most of the historical founders, but especiallyPansy, and Princess Platinum's real personality isn't even remembered by pony culture.
+Flanderization: Happens In-Universe to most of the historical founders, but especiallyPansy, and Princess Platinum's real personality isn't even remembered by pony culture.
 Puddinghead however was toned down in pony culture, being even more insane than what we saw in Hearth's Warming Eve.
 Is there a Trope for Reverse Flanderization?

 While Fluttershy is a direct descendant of PansyWord Of God states that Pansy's personality was more like Rainbow Dash's.
 The thing is even Dash would have been considered timid by the standards of the Pegasi of that era!